 - The minimum radius of a circle, in world coordinates.

 - The maximum radius of a circle, in world coordinates.

 - The maximum number of detections.
 If this value is exceeded, the tool retains the strongest detections.

 - The relative amount of variation allowed in radial direction.
 For example, if this value is set to 0.05, then all points that are within 5% of the estimated circle radius will be regarded as part of the circle.

-- The relative amount of missing points tolerated with respect to the circumfence of the current circle.
+- The minimum number of points required for a detection, relative to the circumference of the circle.
 For example, if this value is set to 0.5, then a detection is only accepted if there are at least 0.5 * 2 * pi * r points within radialTolerance.